 The 2022 Credit Agreement includes, among other things, customary negative and affirmative covenants (including reporting, financial and maintenance covenants) and events of default (including a change of control) for facilities of this type.
 In addition, the 2022 Credit Agreement includes a springing first lien leverage ratio financial covenant, which is applicable only to the lenders under the 2022 Revolver.
-The Company was in compliance with these affirmative and negative covenants on March 31, 2024 and December 31, 2023.
+The Company was in compliance with these affirmative and negative covenants on March 31, 2024 June 30, 2024 and December 31, 2023.
 The 2022 Term Loan Facility and the 2022 Revolver are secured by substantially all of the assets of Olaplex, Inc. and the other guarantors, subject to certain exceptions and thresholds.

-Interest Rate Cap Transaction
+Interest Rate Cap Transaction Transactions

 The Company's results are subject to risk from interest rate fluctuations on borrowings under the 2022 Credit Agreement, including the 2022 Term Loan Facility.
 The Company may, from time to time, utilize interest rate derivatives in an effort to add stability to interest expense and to manage its exposure to interest rate movements.

-On August 11, 2022, the Company entered into the interest rate cap in connection with the 2022 Term Loan Facility.
-The interest rate cap expires on July 31, 2024.
-Fair value and the related classification of the Company's interest rate cap is discussed in "Note 5 - Fair Value Measurement".
+On August 11, 2022, the Company entered into the interest rate cap 2022 Interest Rate Cap with a notional value of \$400.0 million in connection with the 2022 Term Loan Facility.
+The interest rate cap 2022 Interest Rate Cap expired on July 31, 2024.